erickhun/blog/content/posts/semiconductors.md

 All those parameter compound over time, and result in better performance, better technlogy

-Important: success rate of creating .
-Trying to create one cost money and time, TSMC has probably the highest yeild and defects.
 For its 7nm processor, they've announced 1b chips made https://www.tsmc.com/english/news-events/blog-article-20200801

 Apple also want that innovation, and ready to pay more to TSMC for them to innovate and do more reasearch.
 They don't mind pouring from R&D to 2 years to chip 1B chips is amazing. and no one can compete today.